Home

 The history of the locality dates back to the early 18th century.
 It is believed that, as early as 1700, the western portion of the Island of Montreal served as a strategic point in the fur trade.

-It was not uncommon for trappers departing from Lachine (MBK) to portage to and fro to avoid the strong river currents.
+It was not uncommon for trappers departing from Lachine to portage to and fro to avoid the strong river currents.

 One of its leading figures is a famous and fiery notary named Joseph Adolphe Chauret.
-Always in the limelight, this colourful fellow was praised by some and criticized by others.
+Always in the limelight, this colorful fellow was praised by some and criticized by others.
 His reputation remains controversial to this day, mostly because of his stormy and ostentatious life style.

 Inspired by an engraving of the Château de Pierrefonds in France in 1902, Chauret built a turreted, gabled residence with the inscription Château de Pierrefonds on two of its bases.